abadid/cmsc424-spring2023/project2/README.md

 We can solve this using triggers!
 We'll keep the old customers table around.
 And we'll give the new customers table a different name `newcustomers`.
 Originally it is populated with data from the original customers table (without the `frequentflieron` column which instead will be populated in the new ffairline table).

 You need to write triggers that do the following:
-1. Whenever an app inserts/updates/deletes data into the `customers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `newcustomers` and `ffairline` tables.
+1. **(9 pt)** Whenever an app inserts/updates/deletes data into the `customers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `newcustomers` and `ffairline` tables.
 On inserts into the `customers` table, the value for `frequentflieron` should result in an insertion into `ffairlines` of (customerid, frequentflieron, points).
 If `frequentflieron` is NULL you should NOT add (customerid, NULL, NULL) to the `ffairlines` table.
 Similarly, on updates to `frequentflieron` in the old customers table, a tuple should be inserted into `ffairlines` of (customerid, updated value of frequentflieron, points) --- but you wouldn't delete/change any other rows in `ffairlines` for that customer.
 However, if `frequentflieron` is updated to NULL, then you should delete all entries in `ffairlines` for that customer.
-1. Whenever an app inserts/updates/deletes data into the `newcustomers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `customers` table.
+1. **(3 pt)** Whenever an app inserts/updates/deletes data into the `newcustomers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `customers` table.
 The value of the `frequentflieron` column in the `customers` table is the airline frequently travelled airline for that customer (based on the values of the `points` column in the `ffairline` table).
 If there are no frequent flier airlines for that customer, then the `frequentflieron` column must be set to NULL.
 In the case of a tie, the one that is smallest lexicographically is chosen.
-1. We also need a trigger on the new `ffairline` table to update the value of the `frequentflieron` column of the old customers table if the value should change as a result of the insert/delete/update to the ffairline table.
+1. **(5 pt)** We also need a trigger on the new `ffairline` table to update the value of the `frequentflieron` column of the old customers table if the value should change as a result of the insert/delete/update to the ffairline table.
-1. Since the `flewon` table can affect the choice of which airline should be listed as the `frequentflieron` value in the old customers table, we also need a trigger on the `flewon` table if as as result of the insert/update/delete to the table, the `frequentflieron` value needs to be changed in the old customers table.
+1. **(5 pt)** Since the `flewon` table can affect the choice of which airline should be listed as the `frequentflieron` value in the old customers table, we also need a trigger on the `flewon` table if as as result of the insert/update/delete to the table, the `frequentflieron` value needs to be changed in the old customers table.

 Here's an example (`flewon` table not shown):